pikinder/DQN/README.md

 ## Implementation details
 * The architecture from DeepMind's atari nature publication [2].
 * Support for standard DQN (without target network) [1] and Double DQN [3].
 * Loss clipping from DeepMind's nature paper[2].
-For the implementation I looked into [6].
+For the implementation I looked at [6].
 * Andrej Karpathy's pre-processing was used here.
 This works only on breakout (I think) and pong (for sure).
 * On the atari games, the replay memory must use uint8 to limit memory usage.